Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 Mom took a breath for composure, then explained how they fixed the dryer.
 Reaching deep inside the dryer's ventilation, the repairman discovered a blockage.
 At some point, during the harsh winter months, a desperate packrat climbed into the warm exhaust pipe... and he never made it back out.

-The repairman estimated that the packrat was lodged in our dryer vent for at least 3-4 weeks.
+The repairman estimated that the packrat had been stewing in the exhaust for at least 3-4 weeks.
 For those of you who don't do your own laundry, that translates to approximately 30-40 laundry cycles—each load infused with the potent scent of mildly-mummified packrat.

 This was the decisive moment of self-awareness that I requested.
 The very next day, the smells of decomposing rat had been neutralized, and John's dignity had been reclaimed.